-Upon the closing of this offering, we have agreed to issue to the underwriter and subject to compliance with FINRA Rule 5110, warrants that will be exercisable immediately and will expire five years from the commencement of sales, entitling the representative to purchase 10% of the number of shares of Class A common stock sold in this offering (including shares of Class A common stock sold to cover over-allotments, if any).
+Upon the closing of this offering, subject to compliance with FINRA Rule 5510, we have agreed to issue to the underwriter and subject to compliance with FINRA Rule 5110, warrants that will be exercisable immediately and will expire five years from the commencement of sales, entitling the representative to purchase 10% of the number of shares of Class A common stock sold in this offering (including shares of Class A common stock sold to cover over-allotments, if any).
 The registration statement of which this prospectus is a part also covers the representative's warrants and the Class A common stock issuable upon the exercise thereof.
 For additional information regarding our arrangement with the underwriters, please see "Underwriting."